“Cue-less Robots, Clue-less Automation”

 - Elon Musk, April 2018

-In case one thought that Elon’s less than desirable tryst with robots had something to do with the nascency and naivety of a brash new player in manufacturing, even seasoned manufacturers seem to have had their share of disillusionment.
+In case one thought that Elon’s less than desirable tryst with robots had something to do with the nascency and naivety of a brash new player in , even seasoned seem to have had their share of disillusionment.
 Adidas famously aspired to manufacture shoes in hyper-automated factories in the US and Europe to reduce reliance on Chinese factories, but only 4 years after, has had to shut down these factories in favor of shifting back to Asian factories.

 Elon Musk, Adidas and anyone else who has experienced first-hand an attempted transition from manual labour to full automation, would likely envy the relative simplicity with which humans can be trained to perform a plethora of manual labour tasks in comparison to the nightmarish complexity of dealing with today’s automation technology.